-No matter who you are, you probably give your dogs treats at least once every month or so.
-Whether it’s for training or just because they’re good puppies, most dogs get treats at least every so often.
+No matter who you are, you probably give your dogs treats at least once every month or so, whether it’s for training or just because they’re good puppies.

 However, dogs with sensitive stomachs may struggle with this normal part of being a dog.
 While they absolutely can eat treats, they may regret it later.
 Most of the time, it is certain treats that bother these sensitive dogs.
 Still, finding treats that don’t bother them can be difficult.

 In this article, we’ll take a look at some of the best dog treats for sensitive stomachs.
-Hopefully, in this article, you’ll be able to find something suitable for your sensitive canine.
+Hopefully, with our reviews, you’ll be able to find something suitable for your sensitive canine.

 |Best Overall||Portland Pet Food Company Pumpkin Biscuits||